 Selected to receive the USO’s 2011 Woman of the Year Distinguished Service Award, Linda has received numerous accolades and recognitions for her professional accomplishments and philanthropic activities.
 Recognized as an innovative leader and trailblazer, she has been featured in numerous periodicals such as the Washington Post, Wall Street Journal, New York Times, and Forbes.
 The London Sunday Times proclaimed her “the first lady of defense.”

-Bill Wadsworth graduated from the University of Florida with honors, both with a bachelor’s degree in civil engineering in 1976 and a master’s in business administration in 1981.
+Bill Wadsworth graduated from the University of Florida with honors with a bachelor’s degree in civil engineering in 1976, and from Florida State University in 1981 with a master’s in business administration.
 He spent nearly 30 years serving in executive roles at the top-ranked and 100+-year-old global design firm HDR, Inc. He started with HDR as a business development manager, then became the local manager in Tampa, then expanded to manage the state of Florida, then the southeast, then the east coast.
-He served as executive vice president and director of business development, and later retired as executive vice president and deputy director of operations worldwide.
+He served as executive vice president and director of business development and later retired as executive vice president and deputy director of operations worldwide.

 Prior to HDR, Bill worked as a program manager for Wayne H. Coloney Company, Inc., and as a senior project manager and engineer of professional services at the Florida Department of Transportation.

-A main focus to Bill’s leadership has involved planning for long-term success by training talented engineers to be prepared for leadership roles.
+A main focus of Bill’s leadership has involved planning for long-term success by training talented engineers to be prepared for leadership roles.
 In his retirement, Bill has partnered with the University of Florida Engineering Leadership Institute to help continue this work with educating students.
-He serves on the advisory board for the institute, and as a visiting adjunct instructor.
+He serves on the advisory board for the institute and as a visiting adjunct instructor.